ibm-cloud-docs/containers/cs_cluster_update.md

 The keys are defined.
 What now?

-After you define your rules, you run the `ibmcloud worker-update` command.
+After you define your rules, you run the `ibmcloud cs worker-update` command.
 If a successful response is returned, the worker nodes are queued to be updated.
 However, the nodes do not undergo the update process until all of the rules are satisfied.
 While they're queued, the rules are checked on an interval to see if any of the nodes are able to be updated.

 What if I chose not to define a configuration map?